 Admiral Markets CY - located in Cyprus, regulated by the Cyprus Securities and Exchange Commission (CySEC).

-Be aware, EU companies have some trading restrictions because of the European Securities and Markets Authority (ESMA) influence.
+Be aware, UK and CY companies have some trading restrictions because of the European Securities and Markets Authority (ESMA) influence.

 Admiral Markets group accepts clients from all over the world, excluding USA and some third-world countries.